 Each DAISY Award Honoree will be recognized at a public ceremony in her/his unit and will receive: a beautiful certificate, a DAISY Award pin, and a hand-carved stone sculpture entitled “A Healer’s Touch.”
 Additionally, everyone in the unit will celebrate with cinnamon rolls – a favorite of Patrick’s during his illness (see end for more info).
 The Barnes family asks that whenever and wherever nurses smell the wonderful cinnamon aroma, they stop for a moment and think about how special they are.
-How to Nominate An Extraordinary Nurse: Patients, visitors, nurses, physicians, or staff may nominate a deserving nurse by filling out a form, found at the bottom of this page, or on any nursing unit in the hospital, and submitting it to a DAISY nomination box, handing it to the unit secretary or emailing it to firstname.lastname@example.org.
+How to Nominate An Extraordinary Nurse: Patients, visitors, nurses, physicians, or staff may nominate a deserving nurse by filling out the form located at the bottom of this page.

 DAISY Nomination Form

 Your DAISY nomination form has been submitted successfully.